| |

 probably just so that his taxi business

 could be advertised.
-He died of cancer in
+He died of cancer at

 cigarettes in his workshop.
 Ernest never